Skip to content

 • all — the terminal mechanism (-all, ~all).

-Diagnose: how many resolutions are you using?
+Diagnosing: how many resolutions are being used?

 An example: anatomy of an overflow

-Take a realistic record, that of a small business that stacked its tools over the years:
+A realistic record, that of a small business that stacked its tools over the years:

 v=spf1 include:_spf.google.com include:sendgrid.net include:mailchimp.com